lordakinmo/jenkins-maven-tomcat-cicd-ec2/README.md

 # Jenkins + Maven + Tomcat CI/CD Pipeline on AWS EC2

-This project demonstrates a simple CI/CD pipeline using Jenkins, Maven, and Tomcat, deployed on an AWS EC2 instance.
+This project demonstrates a simple CI/CD pipeline using Jenkins, Maven, and Tomcat, deployed on an AWS EC2 instances.

 Inspired by Ashfaque’s (https://github.com/Ashfaque-9x) DevOps project, this project includes my personalized modifications to the Jenkins-Maven-Tomcat CI/CD pipeline.